Gmail Email Limits and How to Deal With Them

 Using SMTP allows any email service to send up to 10,000 emails per day, but we only recommend sending around 2,000.
 Despite coming from this stand-alone email service, the recipients’ provider (Gmail, Yahoo, etc) may label you as spam anyway.

 Another option is to utilize these external email systems and create separate identities/emails for them.
-You’ll just not be able to send from one personal, consistent email this way.
+You’ll just not be able to send from one person, consistent emails this way.
 It will also be more challenging for you to maintain.
 This goes for responding to emails received as well as managing your list.

 When it comes to sending a campaign of emails to a larger list of people, we’ve come up with a safe way to determine how many you can and want to send per day versus how much you should.